 Sometimes, it’s not so much what someone said but how they said it.
 When someone’s giving criticism, constructive or destructive, the delivery will leave the lasting impression on the person receiving the feedback.
 When it comes to destructive criticism, the delivery is toxic and unsettling.
 Sometimes it’s an emotional outburst, like snapping at team members.
 Other times it’s sprawling novels on Slack breaking down every little thing that a person has ever done wrong.
 Sometimes it’s cold passivity.

 None of this behavior is acceptable and the only aims to hurt people.
 Constructive feedback, on the other hand, is a dialogue.
-The recipient feels comfortable asking questions to ultimately come to place of understanding.
+The recipient feels comfortable asking questions to ultimately come to a place of understanding.
 It’s an opportunity to have a wider conversation and hit the goals at hand.

 Examples of destructive criticism